What is an autoimmune disease?

 Pemphigus is a group of five autoimmune skin diseases characterized by vesicles and bullae (large and small "blisters") in the mouth and at mucocutaneous junctions (the junction between skin and mucosal tissues).
 Commonly affected areas include the eyelids, lips, nostrils, and anus.

 Pemphigus Foliaceus (PF) - The term means "leaf-like pemphigus" and this is the most common immune-mediated skin disease of dogs and cats.
 Pemphigus foliaceus is rarely found in the mouth or at mucocutaneous junctions.
 In this form of pemphigus, the patient develops crusts (scabs) and ulcers around the eyes, ears, footpads, groin and bridge of the nose.
-The Akita is reported to have a high incidence of this condition.
-Pemphigus foliaceus usually appears suddenly without a recognized cause, but in some cases, it may be drug-induced or can be the result of years of chronic skin disease.
+Breeds more commonly affected included the Chow chow, akita, cocker spaniel, Labrador retriever, dachshund, English bulldog, Finnish spitz, and schipperke.
+Pemphigus foliaceus usually appears suddenly without a recognized cause.
+In some cases, however, it may be drug-induced or can be the result of years of chronic skin disease.

-Pemphigus vulgaris (PV) - the term means "common pemphigus" and it is the most frequent form of pemphigus in humans.
+Pemphigus vulgaris (PV) - The term means "common pemphigus" and it is the most frequent form of pemphigus in humans.
 Fluid filled blisters called "vesicles" form in and around the mouth, eyelids, lips, nostrils, anus, prepuce or vulva.
 These vesicles rupture easily, creating painful ulcers.
+This condition is rare in dogs.

-Pemphigus erythematosus (PE) - the term means "red and inflamed pemphigus" and its most common symptom is redness, crusting, scales and hair loss on the nose.
+Pemphigus erythematosus (PE) - The term means "red and inflamed pemphigus" and its most common symptom is redness, crusting, scales and hair loss on the nose.
 Exposure to ultraviolet light worsens this form of pemphigus.
+Breed predispositions include the German shepherd dog, collie, and Shetland sheepdog.

-Panepidermal pustular pemphigus (PPP) – previously classified as Pemphigus vegetans - this form is typified by thick and irregular vegetative lesions or lumps associated with chronic "oozing" and pustules.
+Pemphigus vegetans - This form is typified by thick and irregular vegetative lesions or lumps associated with chronic "oozing" and pustules.
 It is believed to be a more benign form of pemphigus vulgaris.
-PPP has not been documented in cats to date.
+This condition is rare in dogs.

-Paraneoplastic pemphigus (PNP) - The least common and most severe type of pemphigus.
-Causes serious tumors to form.
+Paraneoplastic pemphigus (PNP) - The least common (considered extremely rare) and most severe type of pemphigus.
+This condition is associated with the presence of an underlying malignant tumor.

 Bullous pemphigoid may sound like a form of pemphigus, but it is actually a different type of autoimmune skin disease.
 Bullous is the medical term for a large thin-walled sac filled with clear fluid.
-Usually the skin is very itchy and large red welts and hives often appear before or during the formation of blisters.
+Usually, the skin is very itchy and large red welts and hives often appear before or during the formation of blisters.
 Vesicles and ulcers may be found in the mouth, at mucocutaneous junctions, and in the axillae (armpits) and groin.
-Evaluation of the vesicles is critical to the diagnosis and because they rupture quickly after formation, the dog must often be hospitalized and examined every two hours until adequate biopsies can be obtained.
+Evaluation of the vesicles is critical to the diagnosis.
+Because vesicles rupture quickly after formation, the dog must often be hospitalized and examined every two hours until adequate biopsies can be obtained.
 Bullous pemphigoid resolves spontaneously in many cases.
 It is considered rare in dogs and cats.

 The classic example of a multi-systemic autoimmune disease is systemic lupus erythematosus (SLE), commonly referred to as lupus.
 Lupus is often called the "great imitator" because it can mimic almost any other disease state.
 The signs of SLE may be acute (sudden onset) or chronic, and usually they wax and wane.
 A fluctuating fever that does not respond to antibiotics is one of the classic clinical signs of SLE.
 Stiffness in the legs or shifting-leg lameness is also frequently reported with SLE.
-Other clinical signs may include blood abnormalities such as hemolytic anemia, thrombocytopenia (low platelet numbers), and/or leukopenia (a low white blood count), or a symmetrical dermatitis, especially over the bridge of the nose (often called a "butterfly lesion").
+Other clinical signs may include blood abnormalities such as hemolytic anemia, thrombocytopenia (low platelet numbers), leukopenia (a low white blood count), and symmetrical dermatitis, especially over the bridge of the nose (often called a "butterfly lesion").
 SLE is considered a more common cause of autoimmune skin disease in dogs and rare in cats.
-Dogs or cats with SLE should not be vaccinated.
+Dogs or cats with SLE should not be vaccinated unless first discussed with your veterinarian.
+Breeds reported in the literature include Nova Scotia duck tolling retriever, Shetland sheepdog, collie, German shepherd dog, Old English sheepdog, Afghan hound, beagle, Irish setter, and poodle.

 Discoid lupus erythematosus (DLE) is another autoimmune skin disease seen in dogs and rarely in cats.
-Another common name for this condition is "Collie nose" although it can appear in many breeds.
-DLE is seen more commonly in Collies, Shetland sheep dogs, German shepherds, Siberian huskies, and Brittany spaniels.
+Another common name for this condition is "Collie nose," although it can appear in many breeds.
+DLE is seen more commonly in Collies, Shetland sheep dogs, German shepherds, and Siberian huskies.
 Exposure to sunlight and UV radiation is thought to be a potential cause or trigger.
 In most cases, affected dogs lose the pigmentation around the nose, although the skin around the lips, eyes, ears and genitals may be also affected.
 DLE can transform the surface of the nose from its normal "cobblestone" texture to smooth, flat and shiny.
 Ulcerated sores may occur.
-Some dogs find the disease irritating while others don't seem affected by it.
+Some dogs find the disease irritating while others do not seem affected by it.
 DLE may be a non-systemic, less-serious type of systemic lupus erythematosus (SLE).
 It is considered a relatively benign autoimmune skin disease.

 How is autoimmune skin disease diagnosed?